picture: Frank Hanswijk

-This means the energy transition is not only a goal, but also a means to work on an attractive future and a resilient and inclusive Rotterdam.
+This means the Atelier considers energy transition not only a goal, but also as a lever - a means to work on an attractive future and a resilient and inclusive Rotterdam.

 The Energy Transition as an Urban Project